TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

       See the ``IO_REPARSE_TAG_*`` constants in the :mod:`stat` module.

-   The standard module :mod:`stat` defines functions and constants that are useful for extracting information from a :c:type:`stat` structure.
+   The standard module :mod:`stat` defines functions and constants that are useful for extracting information kutoka a :c:type:`stat` structure.
 (On Windows, some items are filled with dummy values.)

    For backward compatibility, a :class:`stat_result` instance is also